RIKnight/NY_IEDR_LakeHouse/README.md

 ## Notes

-* Bronze layer auto-discovers *.csv and *.parquet in /ingest.
+* Bronze layer auto-discovers *.csv and *.parquet in /ingest, and transforms text that says 'NULL' or 'null' into null values.
-* Silver layer deduplicates and preserves _ingested_at.
+* Silver layer deduplicates rows, corrects column data types, and preserves _ingested_at.
-* Gold/Platinum examples kick in if customers and orders are present.
-* Customize etl.py for real-world cleansing/typing/PK-FK enforcement.
+* Gold layer aggregates circuit segment data into circiut data.
+* Platinum layer combines utility data into uniform style for use by single API.
+* Data Catalog records data about each table (and column, WIP) including username and ELT version.
+* Data profiling is done on bronze tables and exported to .csv files.

-## Extending the Medallion patterns (optional ideas)
+### Extending the Medallion patterns (potential future enhancements, not yet implemented)

 * Bronze: Store file metadata (file name, size, modification time, checksum) in a control table to support idempotent loads and replay.
 * Silver: Apply enforced types, null-value policies, and constraint checks (e.g., NOT NULL on business keys).